smitpi/PSConfigFile/instructions.md

 # PSConfigFile

 ## Description
 Creates a Config file with Variables, PSDrives, Credentials, Shortcuts(Functions), PSDefaultParameters and a Starting location.
 You can then execute this config when your profile is loaded, or you can run it manually at any time.
-And all of these variables, psdrives credentials ext. are then available in your session.
+And all of the variables, psdrives credentials ext. are then available in your session.
 This way you can quickly and easily switch between "environment setups"

 ## Getting Started
 - Install from PowerShell Gallery [PS Gallery](https://www.powershellgallery.com/packages/PSConfigFile)